0xC0000054/PSFilterPdn/README.md

 ## License

-This project is licensed under the terms of the Microsoft Public License.
+This project is licensed under the terms of the MIT License.
 See [License.txt](License.txt) for more information.